redhat-developer/vscode-openshift-tools/README.md

 * `Application`: An application is a program designed for end users.
 An application consists of multiple microservices or components that work individually to build the entire application.
 Examples of applications: e-Shop, Hotel Reservation System, Online Booking
 * `Component`: A component is a set of Kubernetes resources which host code or data.
 Each component can be run and deployed separately.
 Examples of components: Warehouse API Backend, Inventory API, Web Frontend, Payment Backend
 * `Service`: A service is software that your component links to or depends on.
 Examples of services: MariaDB, MySQL
-* `Devfile`: A portable file responsible for your entire reproducable development environment
+* `Devfile`: A devfile is a portable YAML file containing the definition of a component and its related URLs, storages and services.
 ##  Commands and Features

 The extension supports a number of commands to interact with OpenShift clusters and resources.
 The commands are accessible via the command palette (`Cmd+Shift+P` <kbd>⌘⇧P</kbd> on macOS or `Ctrl+Shift+P` <kbd>⌃⇧P</kbd> on Windows and Linux), Visual Studio Code View title buttons and tree context menus.